-I began writing stories in the 5th grade (a short story, illustrated by a friend) ironically about two men who sail a ship to hell to save a friend.
+I began writing stories in the 5th grade, a short story, illustrated by a friend, about two men who sail a ship to hell to save someone (if you’ve read The Millionth Trilogy, you’ll appreciate the irony).
 All I remember is that the story really upset a number of the parents on “Open House” night.
-My Dad took me outside to make me promise to never stop writing, no matter what people said.
+Afterward, I was a little dejected, and my Dad took me outside to make me promise to never stop writing, no matter what people said.
 My elementary school teacher also encouraged me to no end.
 I’m sad that I can’t remember her name, but I’m forever in her debt.

-In 7th grade and in a new town, I somehow convinced the journalism teacher, Mrs. Gilchrest, to let me write a weekly mystery piece for the school newspaper.
+In 7th grade and in a new town, I somehow convinced the journalism teacher at Jefferson Middle School, Mrs. Gilchrest, to let me write a weekly mystery piece for the school newspaper.
 My writing married all those Encyclopedia Brown stories I’d read as a child with the Ed McBain novels I was just getting into, and I had a hit on my hands!
 The other students loved trying to solve the crimes before the solution was revealed in the following week’s paper.

-After that, I spent four years studying creative writing at West Torrance High School, where I learned so very much from Mr. Morgan McSweeney about the art of storytelling.
+After that, I spent four years studying creative writing at West Torrance High School, where I learned so much from Mr. Morgan McSweeney about the art of storytelling.
+I still have my copy of Strunk & White’s “Elements of Style” from my freshman year.
 I wrote mostly short stories for the high school literary magazine and immersed myself in the short form (Hemingway and Chekov in particular), but my work always ran a little long, and I wondered if I had it in me to write novels someday.

-I was born in Pittsburgh, Pennsylvania, and raised in Los Angeles, California mostly by my single father.
-I graduated from the University of Southern California and am a happily married father of two kids, two dogs and a pretty awesome goldfish.
+I was born in Pittsburgh, Pennsylvania, and raised in Los Angeles, California.
+I graduated from the University of Southern California and I’m a happily married father of two great kids, two mischievous dogs and a pretty awesome goldfish.